Akshay-Srivatsan/akshay-srivatsan.github.io/content/index.md

 ![A portrait of me with the San Francisco skyline in the background.][portrait]

-I'm a recent graduate of the Stanford University Department of Computer Science.
+I'm a PhD student at the Stanford University Department of Computer Science.
+I'm interested in computer systems (especially operating systems) and robotics, as well as the intersection of computer science and other subjects (i.e., the arts).
-I just finished my masters focusing on computer systems, and I previously did my undergrad focusing on computer graphics.
-My experience ranges from raytracers to websites, but I mostly like working at the OS level and working with hardware.
-I've worked at Stanford, Facebook/Instagram, and Aqua Satellite.

-Outside of school/work, I'm also interested in analog and digital photography, playing the piano, and learning languages.
+Outside of school, I'm also interested in analog and digital photography, playing the piano, and learning languages.

 ## Education

-I recently finished a masters degree at Stanford University, focusing on computer systems within the Department of Computer Science.
-I also did my undergrad at Stanford (2017--2021), focusing on computer graphics.
+I'm currently a PhD student at the Stanford University Computer Science Department.
+I recently finished a masters degree focusing on computer systems (2020--2022), and before that I also did my undergrad at Stanford (2017--2021), focusing on computer graphics.
 Before that, I went to Menlo School for high school.

 ## Projects